mariyam-khan/Causal_genes_GWAS_loci_CAD/README.md

         effect_allele - allele of SNP which has the effect marked in beta.

-To get the GWAS summary data for this exposure data, you would firstly need to replace the variant id’s to rs ID’s from the gtex annotation file.
-The slope in the file is beta.exposure for the MR-Base package, slope se is se.exposure, pval beta is pval.exposure, gene id is exposure, the effect allele.exposure is the allele C in this example.
+To get the GWAS summary data for this exposure data, you would firstly need to replace the following from the GTEx dataset to the format required by MRBase:

+a.  variant id’s to rs ID’s from the gtex annotation file.

+b. slope to beta.exposure

+c. slope se to se.exposure

+d. pval beta to pval.exposure

+e. gene id to exposure

+Apart from this:

+f.
+Create a seperate column for effect allele.exposure using the allele in the GTEx dataset (the effect allele.exposure for the variant chr1_64764_C_T_b38 is C).
 You have to remember to match the rs ID’s of the build b37 as MRBase package uses this build.

 The corresponding GTex file for extraction of GWAS summary data from the MRBase package, should look like